 You're probably wondering how I got here...

 Easy.
-Take an unemployed game developer currently between non-competes, make "skimmed your resume" assumptions about her ability to use Blueprints and Unreal in one too many interviews, and behold: she'll start making her own game just to prove she knows how.
+Take an unemployed game developer, currently between non-competes, who needs to show off Unreal Engine and Blueprints abilities, and behold: she'll start making her own game just to prove she knows how.

 Naturally, you have questions:

 This is the outcome of laying down a few foundational bits of the Floaty Hippo experience:

 - A performant and aesthetically pleasing water shader

 - Endless lane generation and the destruction of tiles behind the camera

 - Quick-switching between lanes, with sun-angle indicator sparkles

 - A general ~vibe check~ of the forward speed and water flow

 "Why Unreal Engine, Amanda?
 Wouldn't a very-clearly-mobile game be much more practical to develop in Unity?"